-We have largely moved towards granting RSAs and RSUs to certain employees.
-We use the following inputs under Black-Scholes as follows:
+We have largely moved towards granting RSAs and RSUs to certain employees, for which the grant date fair value is equal to the trading price fair value of the Class A common stock on the date of grant.
+For stock options, we use the following inputs under Black-Scholes as follows:

-Fair Value of Class A Common Stock-Refer to the subsequent discussion of "Preferred Stock and Common Stock Valuation" for a detailed discussion of the valuation techniques and assumptions applied to value the Class A common stock prior to the Merger.
+Fair Value of Class A Common Stock- Refer to the section entitled "Preferred Stock and Common Stock Valuation" in our Form 10-K for the year ended December 31, 2021 and filed by us with the SEC on March 31, 2022.
 Subsequent to the Merger, our Class A common stock has been valued based upon our trading price.